RedHatInsights/insights-frontend/README.md

 **Building For Satellite**

 1. `git checkout satellite`
-2. Make your code changes and commit them.
-Don't forget to update the version number in package.json
+2. Make your code changes, commit and push them.
+Don't forget to:
+   - update the version number in package.json
+   - `git tag` your commit with the new version number
 3. `gulp sat`
-4. Copy the built build/js/insights.unmin.js and build/css/sat6.css to the [plugin](https://github.com/redhataccess/foreman-plugin) project
+4. Copy resulting build/js/insights.unmin.js and build/css/sat6.css to the [plugin](https://github.com/redhataccess/foreman-plugin) project